irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 * Ammo capacity stats changed from 750(mag)/750(total) to 600(mag)/900(total).
 * Similarly to LMG's, are now capable of piercing through multiple enemies for better crowd control.
 Note that hitting body armor prevents multi-enemy piercing.
 * Reload sped up by 20%.
-* Ammo pick up altered, and is now different between the two miniguns we have, since one does more damage per bullet then another.
+* Ammo pick up altered, and is now different between the two miniguns we have, since one does more damage per bullet than another.
 * Hailstorm now has 210/525 ammo, better accuracy/stability stats and no damage drop-off penalties, but it's ability to pierce multiple enemies in volley mode was removed.

 Body expertise skill works wonders with these weapons.

 ### Grenade and rocket launchers (Underbarrels included):
-* Overall ammo pick up for all launchers is ~15% lower then in vanilla PD2, but now varies more depending on the grenade launcher and it's damage.
+* Overall ammo pick up for all launchers is a bit lower than in vanilla PD2, but it now also varies more depending on the grenade launcher and it's damage.
 * All grenades now have MUCH more detail in their descriptions.
 They now include ammo pick up adjustments, damage over time, and other additional properties.
 * Both primary grenade launchers received a significant reload speed and ammo capacity buffs to make them a more appealing option.
 * Basilisk 3V received 2 new attachments that limit it's mag capacity for ease of use, while also providing some other minor stat adjustments.